What are the Best Majors at Brown?

 The field of computer science has become an indispensable resource for researching an ever-expanding variety of subjects, from the workings of the human mind to the depths of space.

 The use of computational methods is becoming increasingly important in cutting-edge work across the board in the sciences as well as in many areas of the liberal arts.
 The computer science curriculum for first-year students at Brown is intended to provide a foundation in both the practical and theoretical aspects of the field while also providing an in-depth study of selected subfields.
-Traditional topics like analysis of algorithms, artificial intelligence, databases, distributed systems, graphics, mobile computing, networks, operating systems, programming languages, robotics, and security are included here, while novel areas like games and scientific visualization are also present.

 Economics

-The study of economics focuses on how individuals, businesses, and governments decide how to utilize their available resources in order to achieve their goals.
+The study of economics focuses on how individuals, businesses, and governments decide how to utilize their available resources to achieve their goals.
 The concentration in economics prepares students for graduate study in fields such as business and law, as well as for graduate study leading to teaching and research in economics.

 Young woman studying in a library.